SeanMott/PPC/PPC/includes/PPC/Stage1/README.md

 The .L_800055D4: is a Jump Label definition. .L_800055D4 is our label that will be invoked in the function.
 While the : marks it as the start, going untill the next label, or end of function.

+## Subpass 5: Comment Pruning (optional)

+If the compiler flag is enabled, PPC will strip out the comments DTK makes for memory offset and section info.
+Theses will be parsed out initally, but then pruned from the tree after all the other subpasses.